-The Audit Committee membership during the 2022/23 session comprised 3 non-executive Board members and 1 co-opted member, with external and internal auditors in attendance as appropriate.
+The Audit Committee membership at the beginning of the 2023/24 session comprised 3 non-executive Board members and 1 co-opted member.
+Following resignations and the co-opted member seeking full Board membership, membership was reduced to 2 non-executive members, with external and internal auditors in attendance as appropriate.
 The committee provides assurance to the Board on governance, internal control and risk management, as well as financial reporting issues.
 It considers detailed reports on internal controls, including recommendations for improvement along with management responses and implementation plans.
 It may also consider reports from the Scottish Funding Council and Audit Scotland, and it monitors adherence to regulatory requirements.
-The committee also spent time reviewing Cyber Security and Information Security matters, and the status of matters relating to obligations to achieve carbon neutrality.